 1. Risk Assessment Templates and Checklists: These are basic yet effective tools for identifying and recording potential risks in a structured format.

-6. Compliance Management Tools: These tools are crucial for mitigating legal risks.
+6. Compliance Risk Management Tools: These tools are crucial for mitigating legal risks.
 They are designed to ensure that organizations meet legal and regulatory requirements.

 15 Risk Management Tools and Techniques